 - Discover the emerald waters of the Soca River and spend some time in Bovec, Slovenia’s premier outdoor center.

-- Enjoy a delicious visit to Hisa Franko, the family-run countryside inn and restaurant where Slovenia’s best chef Ana Ros makes magic happen.
+- Take the opportunity and visit Hisa Franko, the family-run countryside inn and restaurant where Slovenia’s best chef Ana Ros makes magic happen.
 Ana received well-deserved global recognition after appearing in Netflix’s series Chef’s Table and was chosen as the World’s Best Female Chef in 2017.

 - Bike to the Slovenian wine country of Brda and spoil yourself with world-class wine and fabulous dining after a day spent on the mountain bike.